Latest News: Brookleigh

 7. When will the schools be built?

 Homes England are planning for a sustainable community at Brookleigh providing infrastructure and community facilities at the right time.
-The eastern primary school, expected to open in 2023, will be two-form entry with provision for early years and children with special education needs.
+The eastern primary school, will be two-form entry with provision for early years and children with special education needs.
 The primary school at the centre of Brookleigh is planned to be developed later in the scheme.

 In June and July of 2021, West Sussex County Council (WSCC) ran a public consultation about how people thought the new school should be set up and who should run it.
 There were hundreds of responses recognising the need for school places in the area, with a significant number of respondees also mentioning the need for school places for children with special educational needs and/or a preference for early years places to be provided.
 It is expected that these facilities will be included in the new school.